ewaldvdw/kaldi/egs/nchlt_multi_bnfs/s5/readme.md

 * *The NCHLT speech corpora* for the nine South African Bantu languages.
 The corpora can be downloaded free of charge from the SADiLaR (https://www.sadilar.org) resource website.
-* *The NCHLT corpus dictionaries.* The corpus dictionaries were available at https://sites.google.com/site/nchltspeechcorpus but have recently became less accessible.
+* *The NCHLT corpus dictionaries.* The corpus dictionaries were available at https://sites.google.com/site/nchltspeechcorpus but have since became less accessible.
 We therefore include these dictionary files in our repository under `resources/corpus_dictionaries/`.
 * The training, development and test set definitions provided under `resources/set_definitions/`.

 ## Corpora preparation

-The downloading and preparation of the speech corpora are done automatically in the `egs/nchlt_multi_bnf/s5/run.sh`.
+The downloading and preparation of the speech corpora are done automatically in the `egs/nchlt_multi_bnf/s5/run.sh` script.
 The speech corpora file names have the following format, `nchlt.speech.corpus.<language_code>.zip`.
-The will be downloaded and placed under a `data` directory in your cloned Kaldi root directory (`$KALDI_ROOT/data`).
+They will be downloaded and placed under a `data` directory in your cloned Kaldi root directory (`$KALDI_ROOT/data`).
 The content of this data directory should look as follows after unzipping the corpora archives:

     /<path_to_your_kaldi_root_dir>/data/nchlt_nbl/